laminlabs/lamindb/docs/query-search.md

 db.Artifact.to_dataframe(include=["created_by__handle"])
 ```

-Get an overview over all most recent objects in the database:
+Get an overview of all most recent objects in the database:

 ```python
 db.view()